TheBestlegend999/LearningPython-small-tasks/README.md

 - [19_identity_operators.py](tasks/19_identity_operators.py) → use identity operators (is, is not) to compare objects and demonstrate how variable references and assignments affect object identity in memory
 - [20_concatenation_operator.py](tasks/20_concatenation_operator.py) → use the concatenation operator (+) to join strings and lists, apply length checks with if statements, and verify substring presence in a greeting message
 - [21_conditional_statements.py](tasks/21_conditional_statements.py) → use if, elif, and else statements with independent and nested conditions to analyze numeric values and display messages for multiple logical cases
+- [22_blood_donation_qualification.py](tasks/22_blood_donation_qualification.py) → use if, elif, and else statements with logical operators to check age and weight conditions for blood donation eligibility